PhilippSchweinzer/CTFs/HackTheBox Cyber Apocalypse 2021/PhaseStream3.md

-# Challenge Name
+# Phase Stream 3
 ## Team
 cyberwehr

 ## Description
 Link to original on CTFtime: [Description](https://ctftime.org/task/15690 "CTFtime challenge description")

-The aliens have learned the stupidity of their misunderstanding of Kerckhoffs's principle.
+> The aliens have learned the stupidity of their misunderstanding of Kerckhoffs's principle.
 Now they're going to use a well-known stream cipher (AES in CTR mode) with a strong key.
 And they'll happily give us poor humans the source because they're so confident it's secure!

 ## Files
 - 2 ciphertexts